St. Timothy's parishioners are involved in a wide variety of Outreach Ministries.

 Contact: Carol Rountree, Volunteer Coordinator, 561-3932

-Teams of parishioners serve food to 100-150 people on the third Sunday of each month, from 3:00-6:30 p.m., at the Walnut Hills Soup Kitchen.
+Teams of parishioners serve food to 100-150 people on assigned Sundays, from 3:00-6:30 p.m., at Queen City Kitchen.
 Participants are assigned to a team under the supervision of a coordinator.
-Each team serves about once every three months.
+Each team serves about once every four months.
 Volunteers of all ages are welcome.
+If you would like to get involved, contact Rev. Roger S. Greene